mattgig/gapcheck/README.md

 ## How it works

 1. When the question is rendered, the server computes salted HMAC-SHA256 hashes of all correct answer alternatives and embeds them as a JSON data attribute.
-The salt is unique per user, attempt, and question slot.
+The salt (`userid|usageid|slot`) is unique per user, attempt, and question slot.
+On insecure HTTP the module silently skips — `crypto.subtle` is unavailable, no error is thrown, and no feedback is shown.
-2. The client-side JavaScript hashes the student's input on each keystroke, blur, or value change and compares it against the embedded hashes.
+2. The client-side JavaScript hashes the student's input and compares it against the embedded hashes.
+Validation fires on `blur`, `change`, and debounced `input` (400 ms).
+Programmatic value writes (gapfill drag-and-drop, JS `.value = ...`) are intercepted server-side via a single `HTMLInputElement.prototype.value` setter + `WeakMap<Element, {data, salt}>` lookup — no per-element descriptors needed. `<select>` elements are also validated on `change`.
-3. CSS classes are applied to the input field — green (correct), amber (partial), red (incorrect).
+3. CSS classes are applied to the input field — `.gapcheck-correct` (green), `.gapcheck-partial` (amber), `.gapcheck-incorrect` (red).
 No inline styles; all appearance is controlled via CSS custom properties.
+The renderer also injects an inline `<style>` block (via a static flag) so the default styles work in every context — preview, embed, and quiz — without depending on `styles.css` loading order.

 No data is sent back to the server for the visual check.
 The server never knows whether the student saw green, amber, or red — the behaviour only grades the attempt when the student submits.